vhscom/after-dark/README.md

 ## Getting Started

 After Dark requires a single dependency to operate.
-Before installing please [install Hugo](https://gohugo.io/getting-started/installing), and optionally, the [elinks] text browser, on your system.
+Before running the quick installer please [install Hugo](https://gohugo.io/getting-started/installing), and, optionally, the [elinks] text browser, on your system.
 Instructions for installing both using [Homebrew](https://brew.sh/) on macOS:

 ```shell
 brew install hugo elinks
 ```

-Then run the quick installer located in `bin/install`, or just paste this into a terminal and press <kbd>Enter</kbd>:
+Then run the quick installer located at `bin/install`, or just paste this into a terminal and press <kbd>Enter</kbd>:

 ```shell
 wget -qO - https://codeberg.org/vhs/after-dark/raw/branch/master/bin/install | sh
 ```

 Installation should complete in a matter of seconds.
-If you have `elinks` installed your new site [will open automatically](https://codeberg.org/vhs/after-dark/src/branch/master/images/docs/feat-quick-installer.gif) with a local preview and next steps.
+If you have `elinks` installed your new site [will open](https://codeberg.org/vhs/after-dark/src/branch/master/images/docs/feat-quick-installer.gif) automatically with a local preview.

-To preview your site online using [Serveo](https://serveo.net) install an ssh server such as [dropbear](https://matt.ucc.asn.au/dropbear/dropbear.html) or [openssh](https://www.openssh.com), start [`hugo server`](https://gohugo.io/commands/hugo_server/) then run the following:
+To view your site online using [Serveo](https://serveo.net) install an ssh server such as [dropbear](https://matt.ucc.asn.au/dropbear/dropbear.html) or [openssh](https://www.openssh.com), start [`hugo server`](https://gohugo.io/commands/hugo_server/) then run the following:

 ```
 ssh -R 80:localhost:1313 serveo.net